intuitifai/intuitifai.github.io/about.md

 Hey there,

-I'm a passionate software engineer dedicated to staying current with the latest advancements in Large Language Models (LLMs) and machine learning.
-I continuously seek to expand my knowledge and skills in this rapidly evolving field while actively sharing insights and offering support to help others on their learning journey.
+I'm Rahul, a passionate software engineer dedicated to staying current with the latest advancements in Large Language Models (LLMs) and machine learning.
+I am currently working as a **Senior Software Engineer at Bosch** where I am expanding my knowledge and skills in this rapidly evolving field while actively sharing insights and offering support to help others on their learning journey.

-**Senior Software Engineer at Bosch**

 ---